Johnsonville Branch: Infrastructure

 The line is single track through very steep terrain rising 150 m above sea level in its 10 km length, with the highest point (152 m) at the north end of Kaka Tunnel.
 The ruling grade is 1 in 36, with long sections from Wellington to Crofton Downs and Khandallah of 1 in 40.
 There are seven narrow tunnels, six bridges, and three passing loops.
 There are three level crossings with half-barriers; at the Simla Crescent and Khandallah stations, and at Fraser Avenue between Khandallah and Raroa stations (the Fraser Avenue crossing was last to get barriers as well as bells, in 2009).
 There is a private rail crossing to a house immediately south of the Fraser Avenue crossing; and a pedestrian crossing from Burma Road to Poona Street, Khandallah between the Khandallah station and the Rangoon Street road overbridge.
 Pedestrians can also cross the line at the Ngaio station.

 The signals were operated by the trains, a standard SLA Absolute Block System; the first train at a crossing station or siding (Wadestown, Ngaio and Khandallah) claimed the next block (if two arrived simultaneously, the up train got priority as there was a five-second delay for the down train).
 The system was revised in July 1969; the second platform siding at Johnsonville was removed and the goods yard (since removed) became a switch-locked siding.
 Signal boxes were initially retained at Ngaio and Khandallah.
 Up to 1984 when the line was truncated and the station was moved to accommodate the mall, the station had two sidings on either side of the station platform and the preferred platform was alternated every 12 hours to equalise usage.

 The Wellington City Council let a $1.7m tender to replace the Rangoon Street single-lane overbridge of c1906, which crosses the Johnsonville line, with a two-lane bridge.
 Work commenced in June 2008 and was completed by December 2008.

-Three traction substations along the line take electricity from Wellington Electricity's 11,000-volt distribution network and transform and rectify it to 1500-volt direct current for the overhead traction lines.
+Three traction substations along the line take electricity from Wellington Electricity's 11,000-volt distribution network before transforming and rectifying it to 1500-volt direct current for the overhead traction lines.
 The substations are located at Wellington (shared with the Kapiti and Hutt Valley Lines), Ngaio and Khandallah.

 The names of the tunnels and their length in feet and metres are: